jupyterhub/jupyterhub/docs/getting-started.md

 export JPY_COOKIE_SECRET=`openssl rand -hex 1024`
 ```

+For security reasons, this env variable should only be visible to the Hub.

 The Hub authenticates its requests to the Proxy via an environment variable, `CONFIGPROXY_AUTH_TOKEN`.
 If
 you want to be able to start or restart the proxy or Hub independently of each other (not always
 necessary), you must set this environment variable before starting the server: